Samsung Galaxy S23 vs Google Pixel 7a

 Which one is better?

-The Samsung Galaxy S23 is the better buy for most people - its Snapdragon 8 Gen 2 chip crushes the Google Pixel 7a in performance.
-That said, grab the Pixel 7a if you prioritize photography - its 64MP camera is a game-changer for capturing stunning images.
+The Samsung Galaxy S23 is the better buy for most people - its Snapdragon 8 Gen 2 chip crushes the Pixel 7a's performance.

 Who should buy each?